A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems

+Fig. \ref{fig3} shows the fractional attacker's payoff (\ref{eq13a}) (relative to $J(\bm{K}_{\mathcal{H}_2}^*)$) at CBSE versus the players' costs while Fig. \ref{fig4} illustrates the players' strategies and payoffs at CBSE.
+In both figures, we assume that all nodes of each player have the same cost per node in (\ref{eq11aa}), i.e., $\gamma_{a_i}=\gamma_a$, $\gamma_{d_i}=\gamma_d$ for all $i=1,...,n$.
+We observe that the performance trends are consistent with Theorem 1(a)$-$(d).
 In general, {\it multiple SEs} are possible for any choice of SG settings.
 In this example, they occur in the outlined regions of Fig. \ref{fig3}.
 The cost pair boundaries of these regions depend on the parameters $n=9$ and $L_a = L_d = 3$.
 First, multiple SEs exist when $\gamma_d \leq \frac{1}{9}$, i.e., the defender is capable of protecting all nodes, resulting in $U^a(\bm{a}^*,\bm{d}^*) = 0$ (no loss) while the attacker chooses not to act at CBSE since it cannot change its payoff as shown in the first row of Fig. \ref{fig4}.
-The second region of multiple SEs corresponds to $\gamma_a > 3$ where the expected loss is zero since the attacker does not have resources to attack in this region.
+The second region of multiple SEs corresponds to $\gamma_a > 3$ where the expected loss is zero since $\gamma_a > L_a$, i.e., the constraint (\ref{eq11aa}) is satisfied only when the attacker is inactive ($\bm{a} = \bm{0}$).
+Thus, the attacker does not have resources to attack in this region.
 In this case, a CBSE occurs when the defender also chooses not to act (see the second row of Fig. \ref{fig4}).
 Finally, multiple SEs exist when $\gamma_a \leq \frac{1}{9}$ while $\frac{1}{9} < \gamma_d \leq 3$ where the attacker is able to attack all nodes fully but both players choose cost-saving strategies.
 For example, in the third row of Fig. \ref{fig4}, the attacker saves its cost by not investing into node $9$ at CBSE since the defender fully protects this most ``important" node.